Depression: A guide for parents and carers

-Becoming isolated or actively avoiding normal situations and networks, including family, friends and peers, is amongst those struggling with negative feelings.
+Becoming isolated or actively avoiding normal situations and networks, including family, friends and peers, can be a sign of struggling with negative feelings.

 Thoughts of death or suicide

 Becoming fixated with sad events and loss, ruminating over sad songs and tragic storylines: these are all natural as part of the formative teenage years.
-Yet too much focus on these areas can be a sign of depression.
+Too much focus on these areas, however, can be a sign of depression.

-A common sign of depression is an unusual degree of fretting and stewing about everyday events, often obsessing over small details or situations and building these up as bigger problems than they are.
+A common sign of depression is an unusual degree of worrying and obsessing about everyday events, often obsessing over small details or situations and catastrophising.

 Depressed people may experience a new or unusual lack of confidence, or a sense of feeling ‘stuck’ and unable to make progress.

 Guilt and hopelessness